|Home||Who we are||What we do||Where we work||News, events & media||Contact us|

 “The eLibrary Myanmar project is therefore vital to researchers, teaching staff and students at our university."

 To facilitate usage of e-resources, universities need to provide appropriate technological infrastructure and bandwidth.

 Although technology is outside the direct scope of the eLibrary Myanmar project, it has already provided impetus for change.

-For example, for the first time, the University of Yangon and the University of Mandalay have secured unique and static IP addresses which are required for access to commercial e-resources.
-Fibre optic lines have recently been installed at both universities, and bandwidth has increased from 2 to 4 megabits.
+For example, for the first time, the University of Yangon, the University of Mandalay and the University of Dagon have secured unique and static IP addresses which are required for access to commercial e-resources.
+Fibre optic lines have been installed at the universities, and bandwidth has increased considerably.